Store Hours

 Transplant Young Plants Into Their New Homes

-Place your transplants in the ground, then give them a generous drink of water.
-Blanket the surrounding ground with mulch, marking where the plant is with a tag or stick so you can easily find it among the grass clippings, old leaves, or straw.
-If your yard is regularly visited by rabbits, squirrels, deer, or chipmunks, consider putting up chicken wire or other protective measures so your plants and veggies are less likely to get eaten before they thrive.
+Place your transplants in the ground, then give them a generous drink of water — without drowning it.
+Blanket the surrounding ground with mulch, marking where the plant is with a stick so you can easily find it among the grass clippings, old leaves, or straw.
+Consider putting up chicken wire or other protective measures if rodents or deer visit your yard regularly, as your sprouts may otherwise become a snack.

 Protect Your Garden With Mulch

-Finish it off with compost and mulch.
+Finish your planting by following it with compost and mulch.
+Mulch controls weeds and keeps your soil from drying out.
 Compost enriches the soil so your garden can grow even better.
 It may help foster stronger plants that bear more fruit and flowers.
-Mulch controls weeds and keeps your soil from drying out.
-Mulch and compost can be purchased in-store or created at home.
+Mulch and compost can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the seeds, soil, and fertilizer you need in the aisles of your Round Rock Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your patio or balcony.
+Shop for the soil, seeds, and fertilizer you need in the aisles of your Round Rock Garden Center, online, or on our mobile app.
 Let's get growing together.

 13309 I-35 North